aday2418/startup/README.md

     + Hopefully this is OK, if not I can change this in the future
 + One of the major changes to my app is that it is now using real data from the spotify API
     + This means that a spotify Username is required to login to my app
+    + I also added a button to let the use choose the time frame for the API to filter by (short, medium, or long term)
++ I had to temporarily disable the feature for viewing friends' profiles (because as of now they are fake users without spotify accounts being loaded in from a JSON file)
+    + This will be fixed in the Database Assignment

 #### Being Able To Login For Grading
 + Since my app uses the Spotify API, a user has to have a spotify account in order to login